wmoldham/oldhamlab.org/content/authors/copeland/_index.md

 - Researchers
 ---

-Courtney Copeland is a Postdoctoral Fellow at Brigham and Women's Hospital and Harvard Medical School.
-She joined the Oldham lab in December 2018.
+Courtney joined the Oldham lab in December 2018.
 She studies the role of taurine metabolism in the pathobiology of pulmonary arterial hypertension and metabolic adaptation to hypoxia.